 What is Emotional Intelligence about?

 EI is about Attitude

 Neurological evidence shows that thoughts and feelings do not occur randomly.
-They are responses to a stimulus which has been perceived, interpreted and filtered through one’s underlying attitudes.
-It is a person’s attitude that largely influences their feelings, thoughts and in turn behaviours.
+They are responses to a stimulus which has been perceived, interpreted, and filtered through one’s underlying attitudes.
+It is a person’s attitude that largely influences their feelings, thoughts, and in turn behaviors.
 Consequently, EI is fundamentally influenced by the attitudes you hold toward yourself and others.

 EI is about Relationships

 Emotions serve an important social and adaptive function.
 They increase our awareness of others, providing information on the perspective of others and an understanding of why others behave the way they do.
 Therefore, Emotional Intelligence refers to the capacity to adapt our behavior within the social context.

 Emotional Intelligence involves noticing, labelling, and interpreting our emotions and the emotions of others.
 Emotional Intelligence involves incorporating our feelings and intuition into our thinking; for example, approaching a difficult conversation at work.